vasileelena/KR-X-and-0-Game/README.md

 - the game ends when the time is up, or when there aren't any valid moves on the board

 # Features
-The game has a console interface, as well as  graphic one, implemented using pygame.
+The game has a console interface, as well as a graphic one, implemented using pygame.

 At the end of the game, you get the statistics of your game, such as: the minimum, maximum, mean and median of the computer's "thinking" times, the number of moves for each player, the time of playing.
 The winner (or draw) is also announced.